PhoebeIvana/cloud20-uas/README.md

 # Creating A Zone

-After a successful installation and login, this tutorial explains how to create a new zone in Apache CloudStack.
-This repository has screenshots for every significant milestone.
+Following a successful installation and login, this tutorial describes creating a new zone in Apache CloudStack.
+This repository contains screenshots for each significant achievement.

 ---